graphhopper/graphhopper/docs/core/profiles.md

 ## Changing the Custom Profile for a single routing request

-With flex- and hybrid mode its even possible to define the custom model to be used on a per-request basis.
-To do this you still need to set up a custom profile in your server configuration, for example:
+With flex- and hybrid mode its even possible to define the custom model on a per-request basis and doing this you can even adjust a custom model configured on the server side for a single request.
+To do this you first set up a 'base' custom profile in your server configuration, like:

 ```yaml
 profiles: